Renal Grand Rounds

 Attendings Cover Fellows' Pagers During Teaching Conferences

-To increase fellows' attendance and learning during teaching conferences, the supervising attendings cover the fellows' pagers during conferences.
+To optimize learning during teaching conferences, the supervising attendings cover the fellows' pagers during conferences.
 We have an automated system for forwarding pages from the fellows to the attendings to ensure that the fellows are covered during conferences and to allow seamless patient care.

 In response to the COVID-19 pandemic, all conferences have been converted to a remote/virtual format.
-Remote conferences also address travel/commuting issues across the three main sites of UCSF: UCSF Medical Center, Zuckerberg San Francisco General Hospital, and the San Francisco VA Medical Center.
+Remote conferences also address travel/commuting issues across the three main sites of UCSF: UCSF Health, Zuckerberg San Francisco General Hospital, and the San Francisco VA Health Care System.
 The remote format also allows fellows and faculty with childcare responsibilities to participate more easily and regularly.
 We will maintain the option for remote/virtual conference attendance post-COVID.